A Punter’s Perspective: Random observations on the wide, weird world of folk from the side of the stage

-I often say that I can have intelligence insulted without watching certain TV programs or listening to certain radio stations.
+I often say that I can have my intelligence insulted without willfully watching certain TV programs or listening to certain radio stations.
 (And that I didn’t mention them by name is at least a sign that I’m learning — slowly.)

 Therefore, some disclaimers.

 I am totally in awe of musicians, artists and singer-songwriters.

 The concept of playing a three to 20-stringed instrument (or one you blow, slap, or pump) while singing and possibly dancing (or at least a little light duck-walking), and then doing that from 20 minutes at a time, for up to three or four hours, leaves me absolutely breathless.

 Much as one might loll on the couch and announce to the world where Wayne Rooney went wrong taking that penalty, or tut-tut at cricketer Michael Clarke for a form slump that sees him amass only 60 runs in four innings, there are those who ignore the bulk of your work and home in on one stuff-up.

 Think here of Ellie Goulding at the football final and other poplets at events where it becomes painfully obvious that not only do they have a backing music track but the voice track is being transmitted via tape as well.